Risk Management Tools & Resources

 • Noncritical instruments/devices are those that contact only intact skin; they require low-level disinfection.

-• Develop written policies and procedures for reprocessing reusable devices.
+• Develop written policies and procedures for reprocessing reusable devices, and make sure providers and staff members have read and understand these policies and procedures.

-• Provide training and validate competency for employees who reprocess reusable devices.
+• Provide training and validate competency for employees who process reusable devices.
 Training should occur at least annually and when new equipment is introduced.

 • Provide thorough guidance for the appropriate use of personal protective equipment during reprocessing procedures.